Minimal functions on the random graph: Results

-We can now state our main result. \begin{theorem} Let $e: V^k \rightarrow V$ be a minimal function on $G$.
-Then $e$ is equivalent to one of the unary operations in Theorem~\ref{thm:mainUnary}, or to exactly one of the following operations: \begin{enumerate} \item [(6)] a binary injection of type $p_1$ that is balanced in both arguments; \item [(7)] a binary injection of type $\max$ that is balanced in both arguments; \item [(8)] a binary injection of type $\max$ that is $E$-dominated in both arguments; \item [(9)] a binary injection of type $p_1$ that is $E$-dominated in both arguments; \item [(10)] a binary injection of type $p_1$ that is balanced in the first and $E$-dominated in the second argument; \end{enumerate} or to one of the duals of the last four operations (the operation in (6) is self-dual). \end{theorem}
+We can now state our main result. \begin{theorem} Any minimal function on $G$ is equivalent to one of the unary operations in Theorem~\ref{thm:mainUnary}, or to exactly one of the following operations: \begin{enumerate} \item [(6)] a binary injection of type $p_1$ that is balanced in both arguments; \item [(7)] a binary injection of type $\max$ that is balanced in both arguments; \item [(8)] a binary injection of type $\max$ that is $E$-dominated in both arguments; \item [(9)] a binary injection of type $p_1$ that is $E$-dominated in both arguments; \item [(10)] a binary injection of type $p_1$ that is balanced in the first and $E$-dominated in the second argument; \end{enumerate} or to one of the duals of the last four operations (the dual of the operation in (6) is equivalent to the operation itself). \end{theorem}